Legionary: Inception: Marius's reforms

-When Gaius Marius became consul in 108 BC, Rome was at war with the Numidian king Jugurtha.
-Seeing a need for more manpower, Marius eliminated the property requirements that used to qualify Romans into the army, allowing any Roman citizen to become a legionary.
-After the war, Marius set out to professionalize and standardize the Roman legionary.
-He greatly enhanced the training of the soldiers and uniformly armed them, giving Rome an armed force that did not have to be raised with every new campaign.
-He further gave his soldiers retirement benefits, such as land or monetary payment.
-However, because the legionaries looked to their generals for their rewards and benefits, they soon became loyal to generals rather than the Roman Senate.
-This would eventually factor in to the end of the Roman Republic.

 During the Principate

 As Augustus consolidated power in 27 BC and founded the Principate, he further professionalized the Roman legionary and sought to break the legionary's dependence on his general.
 Under him, a legionary's term of service was raised to 25 years (before that, a legionary's average term of service was only 10 years) and pay was standardized throughout the legions.
 The Roman legionaries were also guaranteed a land grant or a cash payment at the end of his service, making the Roman legionary less dependent on generals for rewards after campaigns.
 Augustus also changed the sacramentum so that soldiers swore allegiance only to the emperor, and not to the general.
 Thus, Augustus managed to end the civil wars which defined the late Roman Republic and created an army that was broadly loyal to only the emperor.

-Legionaries would expand Rome's borders to include lower Britannia, Dacia, North Africa, and more through military campaigns under Augustus and future emperors.
+Legionnaires would expand Rome's borders to include lower Britannia, Dacia, North Africa, and more through military campaigns under Augustus and future emperors.